-All Civilian employees shall receive the holidays approved annually by the County Board.
+All Civilian employees, except as provided below in the next paragraph, shall receive the holidays approved annually by the County Board.
 In addition, if the County Board approves less than thirteen (13) holidays in a fiscal year, civilian employees will receive additional floating holiday credits to make up the difference, to be used in accordance with the terms of Article 26, Section 9 of this Agreement.
 A change in holiday work status is permitted with the approval of the appropriate Lieutenant, dictated by operational need.
+Further, subject to approval of the supervisor outside of the bargaining unit assigned to that area and based on staffing needs as determined by the Sheriff in his sole discretion, employees may float holiday time for Martin Luther King Day, Lincoln's Birthday, Washington's Birthday, Columbus Day and Veteran's Day, which if approved may be taken in accordance with Article 26, Section 9 of this agreement.
 Non-continuous operations personnel are not entitled to premium pay for holidays described in Section 5 unless they are required to work on that day(s).